sjentsch/lsjDocs/_pages/Ch04_Descriptives_2.rst

 and not by *N*.
 After all, the variance is supposed to be the *mean* squared deviation, right?
 So shouldn’t we be dividing by *N*, the actual number of observations in the sample?
 Well, yes, we should.
-However, as we’ll discuss in Chapter `Estimating unknown quantities from a sample
-<Ch08_Estimation.html#estimating-unknown-quantities-from-a-sample>`__, there’s
-a subtle distinction between “describing a sample” and “making guesses about the population from which the sample came”.
+However, as we’ll discuss in chapter :doc:`Estimating unknown quantities from a sample <Ch08_Estimation>`, there’s a subtle distinction between “describing a sample” and “making guesses about the population from which the sample came”.
 Up to this point, it’s been a distinction without a difference.
 Regardless of whether you’re describing a sample or drawing inferences about the population, the mean is calculated exactly the same way.
 Not so for the variance, or the standard deviation, or for many other measures besides.
 What I outlined to you initially (i.e.,